Ballard Neighborhood Greenways

 Creating a network of family-friendly residential streets

-Seattle is building a network of neighborhood greenways.
+We are also building a network of neighborhood greenways in Ballard.
+Currently there greenways on NW 58th St and 17th Ave NW.
 Neighborhood greenways are safer, calmer residential streets for you, your family, neighbors and customers.
 On streets with low car volumes and speeds a greenway can:

 Neighborhood greenways are not car free zones, do not add bike lanes and there are minimal if any on-street parking impacts.

 The routes being considered take advantage of the new pedestrian signal on 15th Ave NW.
 During our first round of outreach, some people asked that we study a connection at Ballard Way NW instead.
 This location is being studied as a potential route in the the Burke-Gilman Trail Extension Project (Missing Link) Environmental Study.
 Our project will focus on the routes shown on the map above.

 These projects are funded by the Levy to Move Seattle.
 Approved by voters in 2015, the 9-year, $930 million Levy to Move Seattle provides funding to improve safety for all travelers, maintain our streets and bridges, and invest in reliable, affordable travel options for a growing city.